How to Estimate Your Used Car's Trade-In Value?

 How to Estimate the Value of Your Trade

-We recommend using Edmund's appraisal tool.
+We recommend using the Black Book appraisal tool.
 Their appraisal tool is free and provides you with the closest estimate to what a dealer will actually give you when trading in a vehicle.
 I've provided you with a direct link that opens in a separate window here - Appraise Your Trade Here.

 Edmund's appraisal tool will give you a good estimate of what your trade is worth at a dealership, privately selling it on your own and even what a dealer will retail it for.
-You can also get the True Market Value® (TMV) numbers when you value your trade.
-TMV is what others are receiving in your area for the same vehicle your trading.
+Keep in mind, an appraisal is just sombody's opinion.
+It is good practice to get several professional "opinions" of what your trade is worth.

-The reason I like Edmunds.com's appraisal tool over a tool like Kelley Blue Book (KBB) is because KBB is a California publication and most dealers don't use them when appraising a vehicle.
+The reason I like Black Book's appraisal tool over a tool like Kelley Blue Book (KBB) is because KBB is a California publication and most dealers don't use them when appraising a vehicle.

 Their appraisal values can sometimes run a couple thousand dollars or more higher than what a dealer will give you.
 For people in California KBB is the way to go but using KBB in other parts of the country will give you false hope and unrealistic values when trying to figure a realistic number.